 Be sure to treat the agent well.
 After all, the rental car company employees are locals and they live Aloha.
 They certainly aren’t out to gouge with false damage claims when you return the car.

-Most of the islands have very low speed limits.
+Most of the islands have very low-speed limits.
 Take the island of Kauai, for example.
 The highest speed limit on the Kuhio Highway which hugs the coast to wrap around the island is 50 miles per hour.
 So, you don’t need to rent that Porsche.

 Remember that gas on the islands can be much more expensive than the mainland, so it might be prudent to simply rent an economy car with good gas mileage.
 Just make sure it has air conditioning as most visitors find it difficult to adjust to Hawaii’s humidity.

 If you plan on trekking to remote areas of the island, or you want to drive out on the beach at Polihale, you’ll want a 4x4 vehicle.
-Jeeps are a great option as the come with a convertible rag-top roof, but locals love pickup trucks which would allow you to fit right in.
+Jeeps are a great option as they come with a convertible rag-top roof, but locals love pickup trucks that would allow you to fit right in.
 Also, it’s legal in Hawaii for passengers to ride in the back of a pickup truck without a seat belt.

 All told, a rental car in Hawaii will run you about $60 per day with insurance.
 But, in an odd way, rental cars save you money on the islands.